Geckos are a diverse collection of animals, with the majority being nocturnal.

 At night, a leopard gecko doesn’t need any light.
 Light changes their circadian rhythm and stops them from experiencing regular night-day cycles.

-During the night and in the early morning hours, leopard geckos are more active than any other time.
+During the night and early morning hours, leopard geckos are more active than at any other time.
 Even though their work often lasts into the evening, they need a regular pattern of daylight and darkness to work correctly.

 Many people who own leopard geckos want to see their geckos at night.
 You might also want to find out if the lighting in the room affects your pet’s circadian rhythm.